Grande Ronde Valley

 The Grande Ronde Valley is a valley in Union County in northeastern Oregon, United States.
-It is surrounded by the Blue Mountains, and is drained by the Grande Ronde River.
+It is surrounded by the Blue Mountains and Wallowa Mountains, and is drained by the Grande Ronde River.
 La Grande is its largest community.
 The valley is 35 mi long, north to south, from Pumpkin Ridge to Pyles Canyon, and 15 mi wide, east to west, from Cove to the Grande Ronde River's canyon.
 Its name, fittingly, means, "great circle."

 Geology

 The Grande Ronde Valley is part of the Columbia River Plateau.
 The Columbia River Plateau was created by a series of basalt flood eruptions.
 These happen when a long crack in the Earth's crust spews floods of lava.
 The molten rock then hardens and creates layers of basalt.
 The Grande Ronde Valley floor began to sink from this plateau at a rate of about .07-.18 millimeters per year about nine million years ago.